d3ledger/notary/bootstrap/ReadMe.md

 * Creation of Iroha Genesis Block

 ## Startup Configuration
-You should provide environment parameter `BTC_NETWORK` with one of three values: `TestNet3, MainNet, RegTest` Else `btc.network` parameter will be taken from application.properties file
+You should provide environment parameter `btc.network` with one of three values: `TestNet3, MainNet, RegTest` Else `btc.network` parameter will be taken from application.properties file

 ## How to develop